Storing and retaining sensitive data discovery results - Amazon Macie

 Macie stores your sensitive data discovery results for only 90 days.
 To access your results and enable long-term storage and retention of them, configure Macie to encrypt the results with an AWS Key Management Service (AWS KMS) key and store them in an S3 bucket.
 The bucket can serve as a definitive, long-term repository for all of your sensitive data discovery results.
 You can then optionally access and query the results in that repository.

 This topic guides you through the process of using the AWS Management Console to configure a repository for your sensitive data discovery results.
-The configuration is a combination of an AWS KMS key that encrypts the results, an S3 general purpose bucket that stores the results, and Macie settings that indicate which key and bucket to use.
+The configuration is a combination of an AWS KMS key that encrypts the results, an S3 general purpose bucket that stores the results, and Macie settings that specify which key and bucket to use.
 If you prefer to configure the Macie settings programmatically, you can use the PutClassificationExportConfiguration operation of the Amazon Macie API.

 When you configure the settings in Macie, your choices apply only to the current AWS Region.
 If you're the Macie administrator for an organization, your choices apply only to your account.
 They don't apply to any associated member accounts.
+If you enable automated sensitive data discovery or run sensitive data discovery jobs to analyze data for member accounts, Macie stores the sensitive data discovery results in the repository for your administrator account.

 If you use Macie in multiple AWS Regions, configure the repository settings for each Region in which you use Macie.
 You can optionally store sensitive data discovery results for multiple Regions in the same S3 bucket.
 However, note the following requirements: